marcintreder/relevel-landing-page/src/pages/policies/privacy-policy.md

 **2.1 Submitted Information.** When registering for an account on Relevel, we will collect the following information: (i) your e-mail address and (ii) a unique password.
 We may also collect information regarding your name and surname or company name, your team size, your role in a team, and telephone number.
 You submit all the data voluntarily but some of them may be obligatory to use certain functionalities of the Site.

-  When paying to use the Site, we may collect further information from you including: evidential numbers (tax identity number, registration number in relevant court, administrative or commercial registers – in case of corporate entities), billing address and credit card information.
+  When paying to use the Site or Mobile App, we may collect further information from you including: evidential numbers (tax identity number, registration number in relevant court, administrative or commercial registers – in case of corporate entities), billing address and credit card information.
 If you submit payment information, we do not store credit card numbers you may use to make payments on the Site.
-Payment information is passed on to, and may be stored by, our third-party payment processors (listed [here]( http://relevelapp.com/third-party-tools)).
+Payment information is passed on to, and may be stored by, our third-party payment processors (listed [here]( http://relevelapp.com/policies/third-party-tools)).

   It is your responsibility to give us current, complete, truthful and accurate information, and to keep such information up to date.
 Relevel will not be responsible for any problems or liability related to inaccurate or incomplete personal information, whether due to your failure to update such personal information or otherwise.